danmana/yed-azure-palettes/README.md

 This repository was created based on the [yed-aws-palettes](https://github.com/JustDerb/yed-aws-palettes) repository.
 If you need AWS icons go check it out.

+# Icon terms
+Microsoft releases these icons under the following [terms](https://docs.microsoft.com/en-us/azure/architecture/icons/#icon-terms):

+> Microsoft permits the use of these icons in architectural diagrams, training materials, or documentation.
+You may copy, distribute, and display the icons only for the permitted use unless granted explicit permission by Microsoft.
+Microsoft reserves all other rights.

+*Disclaimer:* by using the `*.graphml` generated palettes you agree to these terms.

+*Note:* all other code, except the generated icons is released under MIT license.
+# Preview

 ![Screenshot](screenshot.png)

 # Support